SD › Best Time to Visit Berlin

 Berlin in May

-- re:publica – One of the largest conferences on digital culture takes place over three days in early May, May 6-8 in 2019.
+- re:publica – One of the largest conferences on digital culture takes place over three days in early May.
 It brings entrepreneurs, media professionals, and academics from around the world.
 It covers a wide range of issues related to digital society, media, culture, and innovations with talks, events, and workshops.

 - International Museum Day – This worldwide event is held on or around May 18 every year.
-In 2019, it will take place on May 19.
 It aims to raise awareness of the significant contributions museums make on culture and society as a whole, and is celebrated in Berlin by many museums providing special activities and tours.

 - Formula E Race Berlin ePrix – Berlin has been a venue for the ePrix auto race since 2015.
-The all-electric Formula E Championship will take place at Tempelhofer Fedl, the former Tempelhof Airport on May 25, 2019.
+The all-electric Formula E Championship takes place at Tempelhofer Fedl, the former Tempelhof Airport.

 Berlin in June

 - Carnival of Cultures – One of the biggest events of the year in Berlin, this carnival and festival attracts over a million and takes place during the weekend of the Christian holiday of Pentecost, celebrated on the seventh Sunday after Easter each year.
-In 2019 it will be held from June 7 to June 10, bringing an over four-hour long parade, a massive street festival with more than 900 artists, and lots of music and dancing.
+There is an over 4-hour long parade, a massive street festival with more than 900 artists, and lots of music and dancing.

 - Fête de la Musique – The beginning of summer is celebrated each year on June 21 in Berlin with this open-air music festival.
 Live music will be played throughout the city streets for free.